Emily Blunt Dons Bikini Separates On Hawaiian Getaway

 — Daily Mail Celebrity (@DailyMailCeleb) June 1, 2018

 Last year about this time, Emily and John were spotted soaking up the sun during a trip to Italy, notes the Daily Mail.
-The two were spotted on a boat together as they enjoyed some couple’s time and during this outing, Blunt’s bikini was a bit more fashionable and less practical, as it showcased her curves as she embraced the sun.
+The two were spotted on a boat together as they enjoyed some couple time and during this outing, Blunt’s bikini was a bit more fashionable and less practical, as it showcased her curves as she embraced the sun.

 Krasinski and Blunt got married in 2010 and they’ve seemed to be a solid couple ever since they got together.
 Both John and Emily keep busy with a steady slate of projects, but A Quiet Place was their first big project together.